learn-academy-2022-charlie/treasure-hunt-Renzlawr/README.md

     - All boxes were the same so we passed through the index as a prop to each as well

 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+    - Branch: alert-index
+    - Pass index to square component
+    - Add an onClick to square
+    - passed functional component from app to the square displaying index

 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.